InformaticsMatters/squonk2-python-client/README.rst

 Documentation
 =============

-Project documentation is available in the `squonk2-python-client`_ project on **Read the Docs**
+Documentation is available in the `squonk2-python-client`_ project on **Read the Docs**

 Get in touch